 This is a level 2 (intermediate level) skills course.
 It’s suitable if you have rock climbing and belaying experience and have also used an ice axe and crampons before.
 (If you haven’t used an ice axe and crampons before, or you haven’t done any rock climbing belaying before, then look at our level 1 alpine mountaineering course.
 If you are a trad leader (Severe-VS or above) and also have some Scottish winter or alpine experience, then look at our level 3 tech alpine and alpine essentials courses).
-If you’re not sure which course to choose – just drop us a line and we’ll give you some advice!
+If you’re not sure which course to choose – read our choosing an alpine climbing course article, or just drop us a line and we’ll give you some advice!

 On this course we will develop your current mountaineering skills and adapt them to the alpine environment, so you need good fitness and sufficient prior experience: to take part you should be at Tech Level 2 and Fitness Level 2/3 (see our Fitness/Experience guidelines).
 You need good general fitness and previous experience using an axe/crampons (eg Scottish grade I/II climbs, alpine climbs), and also rock climbing experience to V Diff standard, gained in either the UK or on a previous Alpine trip.
 This course makes a perfect follow on to our Alpine Mountaineering Course.